 6. How is the "Gump Factor?"

 When writing about Assassin's Creed III, I worried that as the series gets closer and closer to modern times, it'll feel weirder and weirder to see its protagonists shoved into iconic historical moments.
-Call it the Gump Factor: Oh, sure, Connor fought at Bunker hill, Connor commanded the troops at Concord,
+Call it the Gump Factor: Oh, sure, Connor fought at Bunker hill, Connor commanded the troops at Concord, Connor went along with Paul Revere on his famous moonlit ride.
+The more familiar we are with the events the games portray, the more aware we'll be of how contrived it all is.

 Black Flag actually moves backward in time from AC III.
 It also tackles a place and time (the 18th-century West Indies) that is less familiar and less loaded with famous historical characters.
 Sure, Blackbeard is fairly well known.
 Some of us have heard of Mary Read and Anne Bonney.
 But for the most part, we've only a passing familiarity with these folks.
 That leaves the story with a lot more flexibility.
 It's a return to the vibe of the past games in the series: Interesting and occasionally educational without feeling Gump-y.